Can I Pay My Mortgage with 529 Plan Money?

 A possible workaround is for the child to pay rent to the parent, which the parent then uses to make the monthly mortgage payments.
 However, since the parent must report the rent as income on their income tax returns, it counters the tax benefit of using 529 plan money to pay the rent.

 If the rent is less than the fair market rent for the property, the parent’s ability to deduct rental expenses from the rental income will be limited.
 Likewise, the student must use the property as their primary residence.
 In particular, rental expenses may be deducted only up to the amount of the rental income.
-Excess rental expenses cannot be carried forward to the next year.
+Excess rental expenses cannot be carried forward until next year.

-However, it is better to base the rent on a rental survey for properties of similar size, location and amenities.
+However, it is better to base the rent on a rental survey for properties of similar size, location, and amenities.
 The college housing office may have such a rental survey available.

 The student and parent must formalize the rental agreement with a lease.